 - Black pepper – helps reduce inflammation, is antimicrobial, rich in vitamins and mineral, and packed with antioxidants.

-I hope you enjoy this warm and delicious beverage.
+I hope you enjoy this delicious and easy turmeric latte.
 If you try this recipe, I’d love to hear what you think!
 Just tag your photos to #realandvibrant on Instagram.
 There’s truly nothing that inspires me more than seeing you guys trying out the recipes I post.

 A delicious warming beverage made with turmeric, nut milk, cinnamon, and other Indian spices.
 A great alternative to coffee and other caffeinated beverages.